tonytongqingwu/android_g7_stress_test/README.md

 2. Connect device and find `adb devices` output for adb id
 3. Run
 `python3 Dexcom_Android_Testbed.py`
-4. Enter adb id, just click start button.
+4. Enter adb id, and go to application tab, just click submit button.

+NOTE: if you have issue of tk error, just run

+`brew install python-tk`

 ## Plan: will be replaced by VnV own apython package: